 Yua: Henri Matisse and the Inner Arctic Spirit is co-curated by Sean Mooney, curator at the Rock Foundation and Chuna McIntyre, a Yup’ik artist and elder, and is the first ever exhibition to restore the original cultural practice of mated pairs of Yup’ik masks.

 “It’s a privilege for us to show our masks,” said Chuna McIntyre.
 “All of these masks were once used together in a ceremony, then dispersed all over the world.
 People will experience centuries of history and it is a rare opportunity to finally have them all together again thanks to the Heard Museum.”

 Yua is a Yup’ik word that represents the spiritual interconnectedness of all living things and is essential to maintaining balance and order in the Arctic way of life.
-The Yup’ik are Native Alaskans and their name translates to “the Real People.”
-A critical objective of the exhibit is to underscore the important contributions of Native Alaskans to an expanding concept of American art, as well as its intersection with broader artistic movements.
+The Yup’ik are Alaskan Natives and their name translates to “the Real People.”
+A critical objective of the exhibit is to underscore the important contributions of Alaskan Natives to an expanding concept of American art, as well as its intersection with broader artistic movements.

 National and International exhibition collaborators include the Matisse Museum (Le Cateau) in France, the Menil Collection in Houston, Texas, The Metropolitan Museum of Art in New York, Fowler Museum of Cultural History at UCLA, Phoebe A. Hearst Museum of Anthropology at UC-Berkeley and the National Museum of the American Indian, Smithsonian Institution in Washington, DC.
 Major funding for the exhibit has been provided by the Terra Foundation for American Art.